lizongying/go-crawler/README.md

 * `log.long_file:` If set to true (default), it logs the full file path.
 * `log.level:` Log level, options are DEBUG/INFO/WARN/ERROR.

+* `dev_server`: Development Server
+    * `enable: false`: Whether to enable the development server.
+    * `host: https://localhost:8081`: The address of the development server.
+    * `client_auth: 0` Client authentication type, 0 means no authentication.

 Middleware and Pipeline Configuration:

 * `enable_stats_middleware:` Whether to enable the statistics middleware, enabled by default.